j-means/PredictiveParsingTeam/README.txt

   mainExp
 endlet

-The initial list of xj = expj; items just allows variables to stand for the expressions in later code.
-During the parse, substitutions will be performed to return an expression that does not have any let...in...endlet expressions in it.

-Java Classes

-For the parsing activity

-CFExpParser.java    - where the actual parsing takes place
-                      YOU WILL NEED TO CODE MULTIPLE METHODS IN THIS CLASS

-CFParserDriver.java - for reading the source file of expressions
-                      to parse and calling the CFExpParser and displaying the results of the call CFScanner.java      - for converting the text of the input file into a sequence of tokens CFToken.java        - defines a class for representing the tokens(terminals) for this application.

-For CofinFin expression objects

-CFBinary.java      - for expressions using binary operators CFConditional.java - for if test then exp1 else exp2 endif expressions
-CFConst.java       - for constant expressions, like {1,2,3}
-CFExp.java         - the abstract class to cover the variations CFUnary.java       - for the unary complement operaton CFVar.java         - for expressions that are variables

-The only coding you will need to do for is of the eval, substitute, and deepCopy methods, and only in the classes

-CFBinary      **Brook**
-CFConditional **Casey**
-CFUnary       **Jack**
-CFVar         **Jason**
+How to convert this source expression into a CFExp object is explained in CFExpParser.
+There is more discussion of all the coding in the source templates.

 All the methods you need to code are specified in more detail in the classes where they sit.
 Some throw exceptions, and you should match the specified messages perfectly.

-There are some initial test cases and "correct" output in

-parserInvalidTest.txt - invalid expressions
-invalidOut.txt        - result of running those through the driver parserValidTest.txt   - valid expressions
-validOut.txt          - result of running those through the driver

-But I will do much more extensive testing of both valid and invalid expressions when I have time to generate the test cases.
+There are some initial test cases and "correct" output, but I may do much more extensive testing of both valid and invalid expressions when I have time to generate the test cases.
 I will certainly supply them to you when I have them.

-The tokens are defined in CFToken.java, but we reproduce that here.
+The tokens are defined in CFToken.java, and we give them and the grammar rules (w/o lookaheads; the lookaheads are given in CFExpParser.java).
-Their types are coded as int values.
+Their types are coded as int values in CFToken.java

    public static final int // for the token types
       SYMMETRICDIFF = 0, //  "(+)"  an operator